 The EU market for security inspection equipment is growing, yet it is still too weak and fragmented.
 To date, four companies account for 80% of the market.
 Yet Nuctech is one of the few suppliers that have a full production cycle in the European Union for large scanners, which are entirely manufactured at its Warsaw factory, providing around 200 direct and 2000 indirect jobs for European citizens.

 In the post-COVID world, national security services and transport operators will need more customised and complex security systems.
 Therefore, constant R&D investments are indispensable to stay ahead of the market race and keep production costs under control while taking full benefit of AI and Big Data.

-It is of strategic interest for Nuctech to keep strong ties with the European research community, in particular top-rank engineering institutions such as Universities of Delft and Amsterdam, but also local SMEs and companies to stimulate cross-sectorial innovation.
+It is of strategic interest for Nuctech to keep strong ties with the European research community: top-rank engineering institutions, local SMEs and companies to stimulate cross-sectorial innovation.

 Already today, security equipment can guarantee public security while respecting digital sovereignty.
 In fact, Nuctech’s scanners are a good example of ‘security-by-design’ solutions ensuring the strictest control over sensitive data flows.
 Servers are physically isolated in safe storage rooms and protected by robust firewall solutions.